ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Negotiating the Use of Flow Control {#flow-control-negotiate}

-The use of flow control is optional and can be negotiated.
 A WebTransport endpoint that allows a WebTransport session to share an underlying transport connection with other WebTransport sessions MUST enable flow control.
-This prevents an application from consuming excessive resources on a single session and starving traffic for other sessions (see
+This prevents an application from consuming excessive resources on a single session and starving traffic for other sessions (see {{security-considerations}}).
-{{security-considerations}}).

 An endpoint indicates that it is willing to support more than one WebTransport session, and thus flow control, by sending the SETTINGS_WT_MAX_SESSIONS with a